 Any accident is a difficult experience when you get hurt, but when another driver flees the scene you have more to think about during your recovery.
 Hit-and-run accidents make up nearly 12% of accidents nationwide, and one out of every five pedestrian deaths is caused by a hit-and-run crash.
+If you’ve experienced this type of accident, a Little Rock hit and run accident attorney can help you learn more about your legal options.

 A hit-and-run car accident leaves a victim with many questions and potential consequences to their life.
 It can also leave family members wanting to seek justice through a wrongful death lawsuit.